ilios/user-guide/courses-and-sessions/offerings/create-small-group-offerings.md

 # Small Group Offerings

+These are created when it is desired to have each group (sub-groups generally) attend an offering with only other members of the same learner group scheduled to attend.

 ## Create Small Group Offerings

 The first step in this process is to search for and select the Session to which we will be adding these small group offerings.